andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 To fix this, we need to create persistance to the conversation and accessors to access them.

-CREATING PERSISTANCE + ACCESSORS:
+CREATING PERSISTANCE + ACCESSORS:<br/>
 You may have seen this in the comments of the previous project.
-This shows you the "chain" of pieces that are necessary to for persistance and appropriate keeping track of dialog state.
+This shows you the "chain" of pieces that are necessary to for persistance and appropriate keeping track of dialog state.<br/>
-//IN ORDER TO CREATE THE DIALOG SET --> IT NEEDED A CONVERSATIONAL DIALOG STATE (WHICH KEEPS TRACK OF THE ORDER STACK OF DIALOGS)
+//IN ORDER TO CREATE THE DIALOG SET --> IT NEEDED A CONVERSATIONAL DIALOG STATE (WHICH KEEPS TRACK OF THE ORDER STACK OF DIALOGS)<br/>
-//IN ORDER TO CREATE A DIALOG STATE --> WE NEEDED A CONVERSATION STATE (WHICH PERSISTS ANYTHING AT THE CONVERSATION LEVEL) //FROM THE CONVERSATION STATE --> WE CREATED A PROPERTY OF TYPE DIALOG STATE)
+//IN ORDER TO CREATE A DIALOG STATE --> WE NEEDED A CONVERSATION STATE (WHICH PERSISTS ANYTHING AT THE CONVERSATION LEVEL) <br/>
+//FROM THE CONVERSATION STATE --> WE CREATED A PROPERTY OF TYPE DIALOG STATE)<br/>
-//IN ORDER TO CREATE A CONVERSATION STATE - WE NEEDED AN OBJECT OF TYPE ISTORAGE
+//IN ORDER TO CREATE A CONVERSATION STATE - WE NEEDED AN OBJECT OF TYPE ISTORAGE<br/>

 So let's start adding the necessary pieces.
-Look at Startup.cs (this is where we'll create persistance and give the bot access to the the accessor).
+Look at Startup.cs (this is where we'll create persistance and give the bot access to the the accessor).<br/>
-We're going to add the following pieces:
+We're going to add the following pieces:<br/>
-i. new MemoryStorage - this is how persistance is managed at the application level.
+i. new MemoryStorage - this is how persistance is managed at the application level.  <br/>
-ii.  new ConversationState(memoryStorage object) added to the options iii.
-Add Singleton --> conversation state from previous step is referenced and then added as a property to the accessor we created. iv.
-The accessor is called DialogBotConversationStateAccessor and if you look at the full definition of the class (DialogBotConversationStateAccessor.cs) it has a property called Conversation Dialog State.
+ii.  new ConversationState(memoryStorage object) added to the options<br/>
+iii.
+Add Singleton --> conversation state from previous step is referenced and then added as a property to the accessor we created.<br/>
+iv.
+The accessor is called DialogBotConversationStateAccessor and if you look at the full definition of the class (DialogBotConversationStateAccessor.cs) it has a property called Conversation Dialog State.<br/>
 ```
 	public IStatePropertyAccessor<DialogState> ConversationDialogState { get; set; }
 ```